Hi, I'm Zach.

 I’m currently a journalism fellow at Northeastern University Law School’s Health In Justice initiative.
-I was also selected as 2018's Guggenheim Justice Reporting Fellow at the John Jay College of Criminal Justice at the City University of New York.
-I'm also co-host of Narcotica, a podcast about drugs, informed by science, policy, and the lives of real drug users.
+I was also selected for 2018's Guggenheim Justice Reporting Fellow at the John Jay College of Criminal Justice at the City University of New York.
+Finally, I co-host Narcotica, a podcast about drugs, informed by science, policy, and the lives of real drug users.
 Here's our first episode: "Opioid of the Masses."

 Click around and read some clips.